London. You either love it, or you hate it.

 2. The seasons.
 This is a love/hate relationship for me.
 Unlike Australia, most of Europe and especially the UK have distinct weather seasons.
 Summer you could say is a little short for my liking and certainly doesn’t get as hot as Australia, but you do get the lead up with a lengthy Spring.
 You will have the beautiful Autumn time with leaves everywhere and the progression into cooler mornings and evenings.
 Winter will soon approach and be cold enough that you need to wear multiple layers of clothing and invest in a beanie, gloves and appropriate footwear.
 It is nice to experience seasons as they are described.
 In the Southern Hemisphere it tends to be a rather extended summer and spring with a short and not ‘that’ cold winter.
 My downfall here is although there are seasons, with that comes the winter darkness.
 For a good 3-4 months it is waking up to darkness and leaving work in darkness.
 It gets old, quick.

 3. Architecture.
 London is beautiful.
 I just love Westminster palace, Big Ben and Tower Bridge.
 Every time I see these three attractions I have a little smile to myself.
 For my 26th birthday, Kris brought me a London Pass and we went around to as many attractions and buildings as possible.
 I loved that day.
-Tower Bridge is my top recommendation for tourism in London (see my post about London Tourist attractions for more info).
+Tower Bridge is my top recommendation for tourism in London.
 I could also stare at Big Ben for hours (except he’s currently getting a makeover for the next few years so does not look so pretty at the moment).

 4. Entertainment.
 There is always.something.to.do.